Josie (Blink-182 song)

-"Josie" (sometimes subtitled "Everything's Gonna Be Fine") is a song by American rock band Blink-182, released on November 17, 1998, as the fourth single from the group's second studio album, Dude Ranch (1997).
-"Josie" was primarily written by bassist Mark Hoppus about an idealized girlfriend, and the song includes references to the bands Unwritten Law and Dance Hall Crashers, bands the trio toured with between 1995 and 1996.
+"Josie" (sometimes subtitled "Everything's Gonna Be Fine") is a song by American rock band Blink-182, released on November 17, 1998, as the fourth and final single from the group's second studio album, Dude Ranch (1997).
+"Josie," primarily written by bassist Mark Hoppus, envisions the ideal girlfriend and captures the thrill of young love.
+In addition to its romantic themes, "Josie" nods to the band's San Diego roots, referencing pop-punk peers (Unwritten Law and Dance Hall Crashers), as well as local chain Sombrero Mexican Food.
+It was the band's last single to feature drummer Scott Raynor.

 The single, which was remixed by Tom Lord-Alge, reached number 31 in Australia.
 The single remix of "Josie" was later featured on the band's Greatest Hits.
-The music video for "Josie" stars Alyssa Milano as the object of Hoppus' affection in a high school setting.
-The original video was to depict the band performing on a sinking cruise liner, but the video was scrapped after filming.

-It is the band's last single to feature drummer Scott Raynor.
+The music video stars Alyssa Milano as the titular character and depicts the band as high school students navigating adolescent life.
+Critics have praised "Josie" for its lyrical charm and melodic hooks, calling it a defining pop-punk love song.
+Over the years, the track has remained a fan favorite and has inspired covers by artists including Colleen Green and Adult Mom.

 Background

 "Josie" is an ode to the perfect relationship companion.
 Bassist Mark Hoppus wrote the song imagining the ideal girlfriend; "It is about a common feeling that everyone can understand, which is being stoked on a girl," Hoppus told Billboard in 1998.
-Though the song is fictional, it was named after a dog owned by Elyse Rogers, vocalist for ska-punk quartet Dance Hall Crashers, whom Hoppus dated in the mid-1990s.
-Hoppus namedrops the band, as well as fellow Poway pop-punkers Unwritten Law, in the lyric "My girlfriend likes UL and DHC".
+In the song, Hoppus sings: "she's so smart and independent / I don't think she needs me / quite half as much as I know I need her."

 The trio recorded a demo of the song with Warren Fitzgerald of the Vandals; this edition is featured in the 1996 surf film Drifting, directed by filmmaker Taylor Steele.
 Its final version was recorded with producer Mark Trombino for the band's second album, Dude Ranch, between 1996–97.
-The song also alludes to Sombrero Mexican Food, a restaurant chain in San Diego, that the trio ate at frequently when recording.
-The group later partnered with the chain with the lyrics emblazoned on shirts.
-The band wrote a sequel to the song, "Online Songs", for their 2001 album Take Off Your Pants and Jacket.
+The band wrote a spiritual sequel to the song, "Online Songs", for their 2001 album Take Off Your Pants and Jacket.

 The song is composed in the key of B major and is set in time signature of common time with a very fast tempo of 200 beats per minute.
 Hoppus's vocal range spans from G#_{3} to F#_{4}.
 In Australia, the song spent eight weeks in the top 50 and 24 weeks in the top 100, where it peaked at number 31 on July 6.